Shun-97/ESD-HealthIsWealth/README.md

 ##### Comprehensive Function

 Upon uploading the image, the image will then be uploaded to the imgur server.
 It will then return a JSON object to our microservice.
 Subsequently, we will extract the imgur link of the image from the JSON object, before passing the link into Clarifai API which scans what the image could be.
-It will then return a JSON object result which we will extract the highest possible result, concatenating them into a string, before passing them to back to our complex microservice which communicate with the EDAMAM API.
+It will then return a JSON object result which we will extract the highest possible result, before passing them to back to our complex microservice which communicate with the EDAMAM API.
 Our complex microservice will then return a list of possible recipe which can be deduced from the results.
 Displaying all health information and recipe information to the user.
 Providing them with a link to share to their LinkedIn account too!

 #### Exercise Scheduling Functionality

 -- We allow users to exercise and challenge their calories output by taking up our random exercise generator challenge.
-All the users need to do is to input their preference of Easy, Medium or Hard.
+All the users need to do is to input their preference of Easy, Medium or Hard and their preferred duration of exercise.
 The functionality will generate an exercise and input it into their Google Calendar, and they will be notified on Telegram.

 ##### Comprehensive Function